-- Offers a Bachelor’s degree in Peace and Conflict Studies (PACS) to students at Juniata College
+* Offers a Bachelor’s degree in Peace and Conflict Studies (PACS) to students at Juniata College

-- Courses use books by such authors as socialist radical Barbara Ehrenreich
+* Courses use books by such authors as socialist radical Barbara Ehrenreich

-The Baker Institute’s earliest roots can be traced back to 1968, when the peace activist Elizabeth Evans Baker (1902-1990) gave Juniata College a financial gift earmarked specifically for the creation of a PACS program, which was put in place three years later.
-The Institute itself—named in Ms. Baker’s honor—was formally established in 1986 by Andrew Murray, a leader in the development of PACS as a field of scholarly inquiry.
+The Baker Institute’s earliest roots can be traced back to 1968, when peace activist Elizabeth Evans Baker (1902-1990) gave Juniata College a financial gift earmarked specifically for the creation of a PACS center, which was established three years later.
+The program itself—named in Ms. Baker’s honor—was formally launched in 1974 by Andrew Murray, a leader in the development of PACS as a field of scholarly inquiry.
 Murray directed the Baker Center’s PACS program from 1977 until he retired in 2008, and he served as chaplain of Juniata College from 1986-91.
 During the run-up to the March 2004 U.S. invasion of Saddam Hussein’s Iraq in 2003, Murray was chairman of the Stop the War Coalition.
 In a March 2002 piece titled “Spinning to War on Iraq,” he wrote: “The U.S. has its own agenda for attacking Iraq, mainly … the installation of a pliant government in Baghdad — friendly to Israel and big oil and indifferent to the Palestinians.”
 In October 2002, Murray was one of fifty Juniata College faculty members to sign a resolution opposing American military action in Iraq.

-In addition to its PACS degree program, the Baker Institute also sponsors conferences, workshops, and public forums on issues of war and peace—all in an effort to “educate the public, as well as the Juniata College community, about creating a future where war no longer exists.”
+In addition to its PACS degree program, the Baker Institute also sponsors conferences, seminars, workshops, and public forums on issues of war and peace—all in an effort to “educate the public, as well as the Juniata College community, about creating a future where war no longer exists.”

 Among the more noteworthy and influential courses ever offered by the Baker Institute was “Globalization and the New Wars,” which was taught by the aforementioned James Skelly in the aftermath of the U.S. invasion of Iraq in 2003.
 According to the course syllabus, Skelly’s class focused on “the nature of capitalist economies and the transformations that they have wrought since the beginnings of the industrial revolution in the mid-18th century”; was “especially concerned with the more recent development of consumerism and the cultural attitudes that it engenders”; and sought to “explore how the ‘new wars’ that have developed in the post-Cold War world are evolving, including what many call ‘terrorism,’ the United States’ response including the war in Iraq, and what the consequences may be for globalization in political, economic, and cultural terms.”
 A required text for the class was Barbara Ehrenreich‘s Nickeled and Dimed, which advocated the abolition of capitalism.
 And a “recommended reading” for the course was Benjamin Barber’s Jihad vs. McWorld, which not only argued against the spread of capitalism and Western ideologies, but also attributed the Arab world’s rising anti-Americanism to resentments spawned by the great success of U.S. businesses such as McDonald’s.